 Why use a skills matrix?

-Developing a methodical skill matrix is fundamental for the sustainable development of employee competencies.
+Developing a methodical skill matrix is fundamental for the sustainable training and development for employees.
 First, it provides a good overview of the available assets.
-Second, it helps identify skill gaps, and third, it’s a baseline, against which the development plan of expertise can be drawn.
+Second, it helps identify skill gaps, and third, it’s a baseline, against which the employee development plan of expertise can be drawn.

 The theory behind the skills matrix

-The skill (or competency) matrix is especially useful for HR and L&D departments.
-As mentioned previously, competency matrices trace the spread and level of competencies among the employees.
-Having such a chart at hand, HR can determine a handful of things.
+The skill (or competency) matrix is especially useful for human resources and learning and development departments.
+As mentioned previously, competency matrices trace the spread and level of competencies among both new employees and even experienced ones.
+Having such a chart at hand, HR can determine a handful of things regarding employee performance.
 First, whether every employee has skills suited to their position – they are neither over-or underqualified.
 With changing profiles of the jobs, employees need to constantly update and hone their skills, and those willing to learn should have a chance to move up and around.
-Additionally, the skill matrix makes keeping track of skill development easier.
+Additionally, the skill matrix makes keeping track of skill development and performance management easier.
 Second, based on the skill matrix, HR can determine whether the skills are well distributed among the team members.
 It will also be much easier to find a suitable new talent to join the team.
-A balanced team is a successful team – everyone has their strong and weak points, and the trick of the trade is to find people with complementing competencies.
-Such a strategy will not only improve the team’s workflow but also boost their chances for success.
+A balanced team is a successful team – everyone has their strong and weak points, and the trick of the trade is to find people with complementary competencies.
+Such a strategy will not only improve employee engagement and the team’s job performance but also boost their chances for success.